Clear Water Farms Program

 River Alliance of Wisconsin and the Alliance for Water Stewardship (AWS) are working together to recognize and promote agricultural production and processing facilities that go above and beyond to protect Wisconsin’s waters.

-The Clear Water Farms pilot program is a partnership between River Alliance of Wisconsin and farm owners at two dairy farms in Marathon County, WI.
-These farmers are applying the AWS International Water Stewardship Standard to their own farms in order to identify their water-related risks and work collaboratively with the community to address shared watershed risks.
+The Clear Water Farms pilot program is a partnership between River Alliance of Wisconsin and farm owners at dairy farms in Marathon County, WI.
+These farmers are applying the AWS International Water Stewardship Standard in order to identify their water-related risks and work collaboratively with the community to address shared watershed risks.